-Response: This map correction will not be creating any residential entitlements over what has already existed since the 1970s.
+Response: This map correction will not be increase the number of residential units over what has already existed since the 1960s and 1970s.
 Policy 2.16.2, therefore, does not apply to this map correction.

 8. LAND USE COMPATIBILITY

 Describe how the amendment is consistent with existing and planned future land uses in the area (including adjacent municipalities and/or county jurisdictions).
 Identify specific land development code provisions or other measures that have or will be utilized to ensure land use compatibility.